General Leave for B.C. Government employees

 General Leave Without Pay

-Submit a written request to your supervisor or manager that outlines your reason for taking leave.
+Submit a written request to your supervisor that outlines your reason for taking leave.

-Excluded employees: Please read Part 09 of the Terms & Conditions of Employment
+Excluded employees, see Part 09 of the Terms & Conditions of Employment

 30 calendar days or less